ronaakk/Commerce-E-bay-Adaptation-/README.md

 - If the user is signed in, the user should be able to bid on the item.
 The bid must be at least as large as the starting bid, and must be greater than any other bids that have been placed (if any).
 If the bid doesn’t meet those criteria, the user will be presented with an error.
 - If the user is signed in and is the one who created the listing, the user has the ability to “close” the auction from this page, which makes the highest bidder the winner of the auction and makes the listing no longer active, and gets moved to the "Closed Listings" tab.
 - If a user is signed in on a closed listing page, and the user has won that auction, the page will say so.
 - Users who are signed in can add comments to the listing page.
 The listing page should display all comments that have been made on the listing.
+Users can also delete their own comments.

 ## Watchlist